mubarak23/E-Bill/README.md

 ### Configuration

-You can use the following environment variables:
+You can use the following environment variables to configure the application:

 * `P2P_PORT` - the P2P port (default: 1908)
 * `P2P_ADDRESS` - the P2P address (default: 0.0.0.0)